8base/old-documentation/development-tools/cli/commands.md

 ```

 ##### init
-Initializes a new project with suggested directory structure and example custom functions.
+Initializes a new project with suggested directory structure, example custom functions, and allows the user to select and existing 8base workspace or create a new one.

 ```sh
 $ 8base init [PROJECT_NAME]